lockieluke/Zinc/README.md

-# webby
+# Zinc
-Probably the last browser you will ever have to use...

-Powered by the Electron framework
+Zinc is a cross-platform browser that is based on the Chromium browser engine which is aimed to be fast and low resources consumption.